Djelle/ESPHomeVoiceSatellite/README.md

 A better YAML programmer could probably make this code smarter and more compact.
 But it is working as it should :)

 ## Buttons
 I used a cheap (and faulty) bluetooth speaker for this project.
-Which happened to have 5 buttons:
+Which happened to have 5 buttons.
+Which I utilised like this:
 - ⏻ Power: Wake Word On/Of
 - ✆ Call: Push To Listen
 - ⏯ Play/Pause: Change config selection.
 E.g. Volume, LED Brightness.
 (Future maybe: Mic-volume, Noise suppression, Gain.)
 Volume is not supported yet.
 But will probably be in the future.